 - Configure video players to meet your branding needs.

 - Integrate video to your website, mobile site, or mobile application with a simple URL or embed code.

 The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Dynamic Media Classic.
 After each step is a cross-reference to a topic heading where you can find more information.

 Upload and generate adaptive video sets using one of the following two scenarios:

-- Upload pre-encoded videos If your videos were already encoded outside Dynamic Media Classic, click Upload on the Global Navigation bar to browse and upload MP4 video files directly to Scene7 Publishing System.
+- Upload pre-encoded videos If your videos were already encoded outside Dynamic Media Classic, click Upload on the Global Navigation bar to browse and upload MP4 video files directly to Dynamic Media Classic.
 Then, click Build > Adaptive Video Sets .
 Browse to your video files.
 Drag-and-drop the video files you want into the Adaptive Video Set table, and then save the set.